 Wish to crack SQL interviews?
 Intellipaat’s Top SQL Interview Questions are meant only for you!

 Watch this SQL Constraints Video

-SQL Constraints can be specified when the table is created or after the table is created.
+Constraints can be specified when the table is created or after the table is created.

 SQL Constraints could be column level or table level.
 Column level constraints are applied only to one column, whereas table level constraints are applied to the whole table.